Supernats/bills-bills-bills/README.md

 + [ ] - Add splitting functionality
 + [ ] - Send emails to debtors on transaction creation
 + [ ] - User pulldown queries could use some optimization
++ [ ] - Add Friendships join table so users can keep track of who they split with

 Evolve!
 Become a member of phylum chordata:
 + [ ] - Collection